Enter your location or any place of your choice for more comparisons.

 European Union (EU) daylight saving rules have been in effect for more than twenty years.
 The +2 offset is shared by countries on three continents: Europe, Africa and Asia.
 Find out more about countries, their time zone, offsets, and current times using our geographical selector.

-The following countries or regions use the offset +2 either in Standard time or Daylight Saving Time as indicated.
+The following countries or regions use GMT+2 either in Standard time or Daylight Saving Time as indicated.